-Where there has been no improvement to the welfare of the child, and there are escalating concerns around the safety and wellbeing of a child, staff will step up the Early Help Assessment to Starting Point.
-The Pastoral Officer and the Head Teacher meet regularly to discuss the children and families and the progress that is being made.
+Where there has been no improvement to the welfare of the child, and there are escalating concerns around the safety and wellbeing of a child, the DSL will consider completing an Early Help Assessment to submit to Starting Point through a referral.
+The Pastoral Officer and the DSL meet regularly to discuss the children and families and the progress that is being made with them.